SUSE/machinery/man/machinery-build.1.md

 log is shown as output of the `build` command format for showing progress and diagnosing errors.

-When building an image, Machinery filters some files from the system description, which would break the built image.
+When building an image, Machinery filters out some files which would break the built image.
 The list of filters is shown at the beginning of the build.

 ### ARGUMENTS